alextok/dbsc-discussions/README.md

    Introduce an optional signalling from the local keyhelper to indicate if binding statement needs to be cached in the browser.

 # Closed topics

+1. [Documented]We need to cover case when RP == IDP, they provide nonce, and able to use optimized flow.
+The flow is available now, can folks review and approve it?

 1. [Added in diagrams, TB documented]Protocol between IdP and LocalKey helper, if they belong to different vendors (Note: we need to solve clock-skew problem between IdP and Attestation server, probably embed nonce in the request)